Digital Human Library Frequently Asked Questions

 Can I register to use the dHL if I am a teacher living outside of Canada?

-Yes. dHL Experts offer a variety of educational programs that may fit with your curriculum or Core standards.
+Yes. dHL Experts offer a variety of educational programs that may fit with your curriculum or Common Core Standards.

 The dHL does not accept liability for the content provided by our Experts, or for the contents of external links, over the structure of which we have no control.
 This statement is valid for all of the links on the website and for all contents of the pages to which the links or banners lead.